scaars10/scaars10.github.io/posts/stateful-async.md

 4. **The mailbox pattern works**: Bridging async callbacks to Flink's threading model requires careful coordination, but it's achievable.

-5. **Trade-offs are worth it**: We happily sacrificed 24% throughput for correctness.
-The alternative—corrupted data in production—is unacceptable.
+5. **Trade-offs are worth it**: We were willing to sacrifice 24% throughput for correctness since we could still achieve the scale we needed with more resources while maintaining consistency.
+The alternative—corrupted data in production was unacceptable.

 ---

 ## 14. Conclusion

-Building high-throughput, consistent data pipelines requires more than just async I/O. By combining Flink's stateful processing with careful concurrency control and the mailbox pattern, we achieved:
+By combining Flink's stateful processing with careful concurrency control, we achieved:

 - **76% of pure async throughput**
 - **Deterministic per-key consistency** for read-modify-write operations